The extender algebra and $\Sigma^2_1$-absoluteness: Elementary embeddings

 \subsection{Extenders II}

 A reader not interested in extenders per se may want to skip the rest of this section on the first reading and take (E1) and (E2) for granted.
 The actual definition of an extender is, strictly speaking, not necessary for our present purpose.
-However, this notion is central\footnote{after all, it is the \emph{extender} algebra} in the theory and we include it for the reader's convenience.
-Every extender is of the following form.
+However, this notion is central\footnote{after all, it is the \markdef{extender} algebra} in the theory and we include it for the reader's convenience.
+Every extender is of the form as described in Example~\ref{Ex.1}.